Remote sensing and faithful quantum teleportation through non-localized qubits: Introduction

 Quantum teleportation, describing the transfer of an unknown quantum state over a long distance, constitutes a fundamental problem due to unavoidable transportation losses in combination with the no-cloning theorem \cite{wootters1982single}.
 First highlighted by Bennett \textit{et al.} \cite{bennett1993teleporting}, it has since evolved into an active and interesting area of research and is now recognized as an significant tool for many quantum protocols such as measurement-based quantum computing \cite{raussendorf2001one}, quantum repeaters \cite{sangouard2011quantum}, and fault-tolerant quantum computation \cite{gottesman1999demonstrating}.
 The experiments have been first implemented by photons \cite{bouwmeester1997experimental}, later with various systems such as trapped ions \cite{riebe2004deterministic, barrett2004deterministic}, atomic ensembles \cite{sherson2006quantum}, as well as with high-frequency phonons \cite{hou2016quantum} and several others \cite{pirandola2015advances,kumar2020experimental,PhysRevA.102.062208,langenfeld2021quantum}.

 High-precision parameter estimation is a fundamental task throughout science.
-Generally speaking, there are two different scenarios for quantum parameter estimation in the presence of noises \cite{holevo1978estimation,giovannettiScience,paris2009quantum,giovannetti2011advances,liu2019quantum, toth2014quantum,jafarzadeh2020effects,Jahromi2020,polinoReview,pirandolaReview,haaseReview,NatRev2019,RevModPhys.90.035005,Castellini2019,rangani2019weak}.
+Generally speaking, there are two different scenarios for quantum parameter estimation in the presence of noises \cite{holevo1978estimation,giovannettiScience,paris2009quantum,giovannetti2011advances,liu2019quantum, toth2014quantum,polinoReview,pirandolaReview,NatRev2019,RevModPhys.90.035005}.
 In both approaches, the most important goals is to investigate the optimized measurement strategy such that as much information as possible about some parameter is achieved.
 In the first scenario, a quantum probe, with known initial state, is transmitted through a quantum channel, encoding the parameter of interest into the quantum state of the system, and then the output state is measured to extract an estimate from measurement results.
 However, in the other standard scenario, the information about the quantity of interest is initially encoded into the system state and then this information carrier is transmitted through a quantum noisy channel; finally, the measurement process is implemented.
-We investigate the first scenario where the data about the strength of a magnetic field, induced by a teleportation channel \cite{pirandola2015advances}, is encoded into the state of the teleported qubits, leading to idea of remote magnetic sensing.

-Detecting weak magnetic fields with high spatial resolution is an important and interesting problem in various areas ranging from material science and fundamental physics to data storage and iomedical science. it may be directly mapped to the problem of estimating the Larmor frequency for an atomic spin ensemble \cite{wasilewski2010quantum,koschorreck2010sub,sewell2012magnetic,ockeloen2013quantum,sheng2013subfemtotesla,lucivero2014shot,muessel2014scalable}.
-Over the past few decades, a wide variety of magnetic sensors have been developed applying approaches including the Hall effect in semiconductors \cite{chang1992scanning}, superconducting quantum interference devices \cite{bending1999local}, magnetic resonance force microscopy \cite{mamin2007nuclear,seton1997tuned,schlenga1999low}, and atomic vapor and BEC-based magnetometry \cite{budker2002resonant,auzinsh2004can,savukov2005tunable, vengalattore2007high, zhao2006evanescent}.
+We investigate the first aforementioned scenario where the information about the strength of the coupling between a topological qubit and its environment, is encoded by a teleportation channel \cite{pirandola2015advances} into the state of the teleported qubits, leading to idea of remote sensing.
+This strategy is applied when our metrological setup is not accessible at a special place and we need to estimate some unknown parameter at that location without moving the devices.
+Experimental setups for teleportation-based quantum information processing with Majorana zero modes have been proposed in \cite{vijay2016teleportation}.